StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 To retrieve topology data from Splunk, [StackState Agent V2](/setup/agent/about-stackstate-agent.md) or [StackState Agent V1](/setup/agent/agent-v1.md) must be installed.

 The Splunk StackPack provides all the necessary configuration to easily work with Splunk topology data in StackState.
-Install the Splunk Topology StackPack from the StackState UI **StackPacks** &gt; **Integrations** screen.
+Install the Splunk StackPack from the StackState UI **StackPacks** &gt; **Integrations** screen.
 You will need to provide the following parameters:

 * **Splunk instance name** - A unique name to identify the Splunk instance in StackState.
 * **Splunk API URL** - The URL where the Splunk API can be reached.
 For example: `http://splunk.network.local:8089`.